Project dates

 ~

 Kathy M. Austin is an interdisciplinary artist who is legally blind.
-She is a dancer and theatre practitioner – and above all, a strong advocate for the inclusion of artists with disabilities.
-Her work has been included in group exhibitions including “Drawing Connections” at the Siena Art Institute in Siena, Italy (2011), “IGNITE Festival” at Pumphouse Theatre in Calgary (2013), and “Connections” at the Dubai International Airport in Dubai, UAE (2019).
-She has participated in artist residencies with Contemporary Calgary (2020), the Calgary Allied Arts Foundation (2021), and the Canadian Accessible Musical Instruments Network (2022).
+She is a dancer, a visual artist and a strong advocate for the inclusion of artists with disabilities.
+Her work has been included in group exhibitions including “Connections” at the Dubai International Airport (2019), “Malocchio: Evil Eye” at Neverlnd (2022), “Hey you!
+Land!” at the Leighton Art Centre (2023) and “Open Spaces” at Center Street LRT Station (2024).
+She has participated in artist residencies with Contemporary Calgary (2020) and the Canadian Accessible Musical Instruments Network (2022).
 Her work “Flower Garden” (2016) was acquired by Global Affairs Canada in 2021.
-Kathy joined the Ways of Knowing artist cohort because of her love of storytelling and endless pursuit of learning and views learning in a group as a privilege.
+Kathy joined the Ways of Knowing artist cohort because of her love of storytelling and endless pursuit of learning.
+She views learning in a group as a privilege.

 Paul Brain